milestonesys/mipsdk-samples-protocol/RestfulCommunicationPython/README.md

 - Python version 3.6 or newer.
 - The Python package 'Requests'.
 To install 'Requests':
   - In a command prompt, enter `pip install requests`.
-  - In Visual Studio, select a Python environment, select the "Packages (PyPi)" view, and search for "requests".
+  - In Visual Studio Solution Explorer, select a Python environment under Python Environments, then from the context menu select Manage Python Packages and search for "requests".

 ## The sample demonstrates